amabdulr/CNWG/Chunking.md

 1. **Task**
    - **Purpose**: Instructs the user on the step commands to perform a task.
 Always include a clear action verb in every step command.
 Ensure you use simple or complex step commands wherever necessary.
    - **User Response**: Perform the task successfully by following the step commands.
    - **Step Command Rules**: Provide a single direction to follow, ensuring it includes a clear action verb.
 Step commands can be simple or complex.
-A simple command consists of an action verb and either an object noun or a prepositional phrase.
-A complex command includes the following:
+A simple step command consists of an action verb and either an object noun or a prepositional phrase.
+A complex step command includes the following:
          - If-condition: Specify conditions under which the action is taken.
          - Use-modifier: Modify the command for specific scenarios.
          - Adverb: Describe how the action should be performed.